codejutsu1/laravel-paystack-transfer/README.md

 > For more information, visit [Paystack Single Transfers](https://paystack.com/docs/transfers/single-transfers/).

 ### Finalize a Transfer
-After making a single transfer with OTP enabled, you will have to finalized your transfer by providing the OTP and the transfer code as both strings:
+After making a single transfer with `OTP enabled`, you will have to finalized your transfer by providing the `OTP` and the `transfer code` as both strings:

 ```php
 <?php